 For other equivalent examinations approved by UP, contact the UP Office of Admissions.

-- Certified official results of Test of English as Foreign Language (TOEFL) with a minimum score of 500 (if paper-based exam) or 173 (if computer-based exam)
+- Certified official results of the Test of English as Foreign Language (TOEFL) with a minimum score of 500 (if paper-based exam) or 173 (if computer-based exam)

-4. Varsity Athletic Admission System.
+4. Varsity Athletic Admission System

 a.
 What is the Varsity Athletic Admission System (VAAS program)?

-The Varsity Athletic Admission System is a qualifying program administered by the College of Human Kinetics (UP CHK) that awards academic slots to exceptional athletes and dancers who may have not taken or passed the UPCAT.
+The Varsity Athletic Admission System is a qualifying program administered by the College of Human Kinetics (UP CHK) that awards academic slots to exceptional athletes and dancers who may not have taken or passed the UPCAT.

-If you are an athlete or dancer with considerable skills and achievements, you may apply in the tryouts in your respective sport or reach out to UP coaches.
+If you are an athlete or dancer with considerable skills and achievements, you may apply for the tryouts in your respective sport or reach out to UP coaches.
 You may view the schedule for the tryouts on the official UP CHK website.

 c.
-How to apply.
+How to apply

 - Accomplished information sheet (if already recognized by coach)